Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Introduction

-Given an array $X$ of strictly increasing floating point numbers $\curle{X_i}_{i=0}^{N}$ and a set of floating point numbers $\curle{Z_j}_{j=1}^M$ belonging to the interval $[X_0,X_N)$, a common problem in numerical methods algorithms is to find the indices of the largest numbers in the array $X$ which are smaller or equal than the numbers $Z_j$.
+Given an array $X$ of strictly increasing floating point numbers $\curle{X_i}_{i=0}^{N}$ and a floating point number $z \in [X_0,X_N)$, a common problem in computer algorithms is to find the index of the largest number in the array $X$ which is smaller or equal than the number $z$, i.e. the index $i$ such that $z \in [X_i,X_{i+1})$.

-This problem arises for instance in the context of piece-wise interpolation, where a domain $[X_0,X_N)$ is partitioned in sub-intervals $\curle{[X_{i},X_{i+1})}_{i=0}^{N-1}$ and different interpolation functions $g_i(x)$ are associated with each sub-interval.
-To compute the interpolated value for a number $Z_j$, the index $i$ of the sub-interval containing it needs to be resolved first.
+This problem arises for instance in the context of piece-wise interpolation, where a domain $[X_0,X_N)$ is partitioned in sub-intervals $\curle{[X_{i},X_{i+1})}_{i=0}^{N-1}$ each associated with a different interpolation function $g_i(x)$, hence, to compute the interpolated value for a number $z$, the index $i$ of the sub-interval containing it needs to be resolved first.
+Another use case is the numerical approximation of a probability distribution from a sample population, which involves defining a partition $X$ of a domain, then counting the number of samples belonging to each interval $[X_i,X_{i+1})$.

+This is a generalization of the more common problem of searching in a sorted array for a matching element and it can be used as a building block to solve it.
+Once the index $i$ of the sub-interval $[X_i,X_{i+1})$ containing $z$ is found, if it is known that $z \in \curle{X_i}_{i=0}^{N-1}$, then $i$ is the sought answer, otherwise it suffices to check if $z$ is equal to $X_i$.

+Often the problem needs to be solved for a large number $M$ of different values $Z_j$ given the same array $X$.
+The elements of the array $Z$ may become known one at a time, requiring a separate call to the search algorithm per each element $Z_j$, or in blocks, allowing to resolve multiple indices in a single call.
+These two cases are respectively referred to in the sequel as the \textit{scalar} and \textit{vectorial} problems.